Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ## DESCRIPTION
 The **Update-AzSqlDatabaseAdvancedThreatProtectionSetting** cmdlet sets a advanced threat protection settings on an Azure SQL database.
-In order to enable advanced threat protection on a database an auditing settings must be enabled on that database.
 To use this cmdlet, specify the *ResourceGroupName*, *ServerName* and *DatabaseName* parameters to identify the database.
 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.